Are Revocable Living Trusts only for the wealthy?

 So, what are some scenarios in which you would want a trust?

-You can customize how your money is spent if you use a trust.
+You can customize how your assets are used if you use a trust.
 For example, if you want to give money to a younger person to assist in paying for a college education, you can instruct the trustee to only disburse trust money to pay for education.

 By placing money in a trust instead of making an outright gift, you have more assurance that the money will be used how you want.